FRIBDAQ/DDASFormat/README.md

 The format library consists of:
 * DAQ::DDAS::DDASHit - The DDASHit class encapsulates the information that is emitted by the Pixie-16 digitizer for a single event.
 It contains information for a single channel only.
 * DAQ::DDAS::DDASHitUnpacker - Unpacks DDAS data recorded by NSCLDAQ into DDASHits.
-* DDASBitMasks - Masks to extract information from specific parts of XIA Pixie list-mode data.
+* DDASBitMasks.h - A header file contianing masks used to extract information from specific parts of XIA Pixie list-mode data.

 ## Requirements